AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

 1. Click the Add language button.

-1. A window opens up, you can click on the **[!UICONTROL Language]** drop-down button to show a list of languages that can be chosen.(ADD SCREENSHOT OF THE WINDOW)
+1. A window opens up, you can click on the **[!UICONTROL Language]** drop-down button to show a list of languages that can be chosen.

     ![](assets/edit-content_3.png){zoomable="yes"}